-WWE’s Chelsea Green Displays Legs For Days While Rocking Ruffled One-Piece Mini Dress In Latest Photo
+WWE's Chelsea Green Displays Legs For Days While Rocking Ruffled One-Piece Mini Dress In Latest Photo

 The wrestler also showed off her brown hair, which featured a blond streak.
 According to Green, her natural color was back after spending some time as a blond.
 She also seemed delighted to have her natural color on display.

-Green’s admirers responded positively to the upload, and they seemed to enjoy her hair color and outfit selection.
+Green's admirers responded positively to the upload, and they seemed to enjoy her hair color and outfit selection.
 The pic received thousands of likes within the first hour of hitting the image-sharing platform.
-Some of her fans and peers also took a moment out of their day to give the Friday Night SmackDown superstar a compliment.

-“You’re looking sooooooooooooooo hot and gorgeous and sexy and beautiful,” gushed one Instagram user
+Some of her fans and peers also took a moment out of their day to give the Friday Night SmackDown superstar a compliment."You're looking sooooooooooooooo hot and gorgeous and sexy and beautiful," gushed one Instagram user

 "Kate Middleton realness," wrote a second Instagrammer, comparing the WWE star to royalty.